Public Works Projects

 This project will replace the wading pool and upgrade the playground equipment in Pioneer Park to meet current health and safety standards as well as meet the needs of the community.
 Public meetings have been held including Park, Recreation and Senior Advisory Board and City Council meetings.
 The project is currently 90% designed, and is in the permitting stage.
 Construction is anticipated for April-July 2014.
 The City has received a donation from the Kiwanis Club of Puyallup to support construction of the new spray park to-be-named: Kiwanis Kids Spray Park at Pioneer Park.

 March 27, 2014-More than 60 of Puyallup's alleys are impervious gravel-paved surfaces - contributing to stormwater pollution runoff including sediment, oils, and more.
 The Porous Alley Initiative concept started with funding from a Department of Ecology Capacity grant, allowing for two gravel alleys to be retrofitted with porous asphalt.
 These retrofits will reduce the volume of stormwater runoff and related pollutants as well as reduce annual maintenance requirements by City crews such as grading and re-graveling of the alleys.
 Public Works Engineering Stormwater Division staff are working on pre-design reports for the remaining alley locations identified for retrofit.

 Rail Road Crossing Rehabilitations

-February 14, 2014-The City of Puyallup and BNSF Railway have been working to rehabilitate railroad crossings.
+March 27, 2014-The last crossing to be rehabilitated is the crossing at 7th St NW which will occur in 2014.
+The City of Puyallup and BNSF Railway have been working to rehabilitate railroad crossings.
 The rehabilitation process involves removal of the asphalt crossing approaches and replacing them with specialized concrete, which provides a more durable crossing surface with better access for BNSF track maintenance.
-The last crossing to be rehabilitated is the crossing at 7th St NW which will occur in 2014.

 Temporary pedestrian access will be provided during this period.
 Detour signs will be posted for motorists.